aaronmarkey/Learning-Rust/notes/ch3.md

 Scalars are types which represent a single value.
 Four primary scalars: integers, floating-points, booleans, and characters.

-Intergers are default `i32`, When an integer overflow, it wraps around.
+Intergers are default `i32`, When an integer overflows, it wraps around.
 If a `u8` value is 257, it's 1, and so on.

 Floats default to `f64`.